 Harvard University psychiatrist and professor Chester M. Pierce coined the term "microaggression" in the 1970s to describe the subtle behaviors.

-Here are some examples of everyday real-life scenarios of microaggression experienced by Deaf people.
+Deaf people experience some examples of everyday real-life scenarios of microaggression.

-"Field trip to a local theater to see an ASL play: Students K12 were there from their various placements: One of their teachers asked me if I were a teaching assistant.
+"On a field trip to a local theater to watch an ASL play with K12 students from different grades, one of their teachers asked me if I am a teaching assistant.
 No, I teach 4th graders.
 That just stuck in my mind.
-Ugh." -- Lala DeLumeau, April 2020.
+Ugh." -- a Deaf teacher, April 2020 (FB).

 "Did you know that there is a wonderful technology called cochlear implants that might help you?"
 "Why don't you get a cochlear implant?"

 Video: "I have long been known as an unappreciative troublemaker who is selfish for not letting sleeping dogs lie.
 And yet I endure." -- American Deaf lawyer and advocate Kelby Brick.
 Source

 When professors or teachers turn off captions or subtitles in class because it is distracting for other students, ignoring the deaf student's need.

 A hearing person asks an interpreter a question such as "What is the sign for (word)?" instead of asking the Deaf/hard-of-hearing person.
 Likewise, the interpreter answers the question instead of redirecting to the deaf person to answer.